 Nurses and physicians must be able to understand the experiences of their patients in order to attain the best solution for their health.
 Likewise, patients have the right to comprehend the consequential decisions that are being made for their health.
 This cannot happen if patients are unable to understand what their caretakers are saying.

 “Patient communication is extremely important, especially if you want to be a real advocate for your patient," Rodriguez explained.

 Rodriguez's statements capture the prevailing message - patients need advocates, advocates that can communicate efficiently with their patients and overcome these language-barriers.
-These language-barriers are only a single faucet in the web of disparities that communities of color are faced with, but it is an extremely consequential factor that must be addressed.
+These language-barriers are only a single facet in the web of disparities that communities of color face, but it is an extremely consequential factor that must be addressed.